Jackson Hole: Is a U-turn in monetary policy coming? | DW | 26.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The slightest hints from central bankers can send markets swooning.
-Especially a reduction of asset purchases or lower interest rates sends stock markets south.
+A reduction of asset purchases or lower interest rates can cause havoc.
 But at some stage it has to happen.
-The question is when?
+The question is when is the right time?

 Participants aren't expecting any huge surprises, but they are bound to listen attentively to Fed chief Jerome Powell's speech on Friday anyway.
 Will he provide any hint as to whether the Federal Reserve is contemplating any tapering, that is a reduction of its bond-buying activities?
 Or will he even point to a possible U-turn in the bank's interest rate policy?